periode/webthesis/README.md

-# latex-rs
+# webthesis

 ## notes

-this parser takes a specific latex file and returns an AST.
+this project takes a specific latex file and returns an AST.

+from this AST, it generates a web rendering of the latex file.

 ## doing

+- [ ] hashmap to store ast
+    - [ ] have different node types as `children` (trait implementation?)

 ## todo